cloudwithax/pomice/README.md

 Why is it saying "No module named pomice found"?

 - You need to [install](#Install) the package before you can use it

+# Contributors

+- Thanks to [vveeps](https://github.com/vveeps) for implementing some features I wasn't able to do myself